jbubar/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+the name parameter in the higher order function is used in the returned function
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+different number every time
 c.
 What is the lexical scope of `newRoll`?
+it pulls the argument from the parameter in the higher order function

 ### Task 3 - Stretch Goals